-Fact: Exercise is great for your health, and so is a prostate exam.
-After all, when caught early, the survival rate for prostate cancer is close to 100 percent.
+Why are prostate exams important?
+Exercise is great for your health, and so is a prostate exam.
+When caught early, the survival rate for prostate cancer is close to 100 percent.

 “I’m only uncomfortable if I feel both your hands on my shoulders.”

 Do prostate exams hurt?
 Comfort, or a lack thereof, isn’t really an issue during prostate exams.
 No painkillers are used, simply because the procedure isn’t painful.